GregePorter/RIS-quickstart/README.md

 7. Find the desired files, select them, and click Start to transfer them to the destination (the storage1 location)
 8. We'll start by transferring [a Python script](https://github.com/GregePorter/RIS-quickstart/blob/ede971a3a88933ec91dc296a577ee683446073ec/basic-python.py) which can be found in this repository.

+Additional notes:
-Note, the RIS has some [additional tutorials related to Globus](https://docs.ris.wustl.edu/doc/storage/globus.html)
+1. The RIS has some [additional tutorials related to Globus](https://docs.ris.wustl.edu/doc/storage/globus.html)
+2. Outside of the workshop, your storage allocation path will be different; you'll be told what your path is when you sign up for the RIS too.
+It'll be something like this:

+`/storage1/fs1/artsci/Active/g.porter`

+where 'artsci' is replaced by the wustl username of your faculty advisor (or your name if you are faculty)

 ## Exercise 1.1: Make a directory in the workshop's storage1 location
    When you've navigated to your destination in Globus, control + click (or right-click) some whitespace.
 You'll see a window popup.
 Select New Folder.
 Name it your name.
 This will be your directory for the rest of the workshot.